nimaid/LPHK/README.md

   * The global variables are global to all scripts.
   * Local variables are local to the current script (and are maintained across executions)
   * The stack and local variables will be lost if the script is edited.
+* `RPN_SET`
+  * Appends all values passed as parameters 2 (strings and variables) onwards and assignes the result to the variable parameter 1
 #### Win32 Commands [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 * `W_GET_CARET`
   * Places the window-relative X and Y coordinates of the text cursor (caret) into the 2 variables passed as parameters